wso2/performance-common/README.md

 #### Running standard server performance tests.

-You shoud extend `perf-test-common.sh` to run standard server performance tests.
-It supports testing with multiple concurrent users, different message sizes, different Back-end service delays and different heap memory sizes of the target server.
+You should extend `perf-test-common.sh` to run standard server performance tests.
+It supports testing with multiple concurrent users, different GraphQL queries, different Back-end service delays and different heap memory sizes of the target server.

 The script also supports running remote (distributed) JMeter tests and it will also summarize the results for warmup and measurement periods.